 Exams and Tests

-The initial diagnosis is usually based on the symptoms.
-However, when the symptoms are not obvious, pertussis may be difficult to diagnose.
+The initial diagnosis is most often based on the symptoms.
+However, when the symptoms are not obvious, pertussis may be hard to diagnose.
 In very young infants, the symptoms may be caused by pneumonia instead.

-To know for sure, the health care provider may take a sample of mucus from the nasal secretions and send it to a lab, which tests it for pertussis.
-While this can offer an accurate diagnosis, the test takes some time, and treatment is usually started before the results are ready.
+To know for sure, the health care provider may take a sample of mucus from the nasal secretions.
+The sample is sent to a lab and tested for pertussis.
+While this can offer an accurate diagnosis, the test takes some time.
+Most of the time, treatment is started before the results are ready.

-Some patients may have a complete blood count that shows large numbers of lymphocytes.
+Some people may have a complete blood count that shows large numbers of lymphocytes.

 If started early enough, antibiotics such as erythromycin can make the symptoms go away more quickly.
-Unfortunately, most patients are diagnosed too late, when antibiotics aren't very effective.
-However, the medicines can help reduce the patient's ability to spread the disease to others.
+Unfortunately, most people are diagnosed too late, when antibiotics aren't very effective.
+However, the medicines can help reduce the person's ability to spread the disease to others.